VulnusR/CSLockwood-M9-DynamicREADME/README.md

   ## Questions

-  For questions about this project, please see my GitHub at [sdfg](https://github.com/sdfg), or reach out by email at sdfg.
+  For questions about this project, please see my GitHub at [dgh](https://github.com/dgh), or reach out by email at dgfh.